 With carefully planned and professionally completed work, home owners can improve the value of the home by adding square footage, bringing it up to code and upgrading to contemporary design and features.
 Remodeled rooms—notably kitchens and bathrooms—add the most value.

 Given the skyrocketing cost of college, using home equity loans for education is a popular choice, especially for families with higher incomes who may not qualify for grants and government-backed student loans.
 Education can be a good investment.
 An educated son or daughter is more likely to become financially independent sooner.

 No matter what you do with your home equity money, you can deduct the interest.
 That’s a compelling reason to buy big-ticket items like a new car, an RV or that vacation you've been dreaming about.
 Home equity loans are also a boon if you get hit with medical bills or an emergency.
 Don’t forget, though, your home is on the line.

-Home Equity Loans.
-Home equity loans and home equity lines of credit (HELOCs) allow you to tap into the equity you’ve already established in your house in order to finance your home improvements.
-This way, you can use the equity you’ve established without actually selling your home.
+Home equity loans and home equity lines of credit (HELOCs) allow you to tap into the equity you’ve established in your house to finance other things.
 As an added bonus, interest payments are usually tax-deductible.
-One of the keys to home improvement financing is trying to minimize the pain of this interest.

 Tips of the Trade